tarwn/lessthandot-hugo/blogs/content/posts/2012-07-05-monitoring-and-logging-reviews.md

 ### Highlights:

-**Input Support:** HTTP with raw text, syslog, netcat, and “any other application that transmits via TCP or UDP”
+**Input Support:** HTTP with raw text, syslog, netcat, and "any other application that transmits via TCP or UDP"

 **Ease of Setup:** Easy enough.
 API tokens are already available for use but error reporting on individual HTTP posts can sometimes be useless (501s for instance)